-How do you write a foundation proposal that will go over well with the grantmakers?
+How do you write a foundation application that is well received by those responsible at the funding organizations?
 Checklists that promise to do just that are very popular with fundraisers and NPOs.
 However, most of them are unusable.
 The uniqueness of the project, the special requirements and thematic focus of the foundation are not sufficiently emphasized.
 It is easier and more target-oriented to write requests if you follow some basic principles and apply them to your project.
 This also applies to the increasingly relevant online application forms, which bring their own challenges.

 Writing an Application for Financial Support – Three Principles for Writing an Application

-Instead of uncritically plowing through the given table of contents of a checklist, it is better to remember a few principles in communicating with grant giving organizations and to be clear about certain cornerstones of the project.
+Instead of uncritically ploughing through the contents of a checklist, it is better to remember a few principles when communicating with funding organizations and to be aware of certain cornerstones of the project.
 What is the function of a grant request?
 What are the formal requirements when you write an application?
 What information should the application include in order for the foundation to agree to provide you with financial support?

 1. On the Function of the Grant Application: Sell your Project Well